 For a monthly subscription, Ivacy costs $9.95/month.

-Does Ivacy work for Netflix?
+Does Ivacy work with Netflix?

 No, all of Ivacy’s servers appear to be blacklisted by Netflix.
+See our full list of the best VPNs for Netflix.

 Is Ivacy legitimate?